 Common Conditions Mistaken for Mesothelioma

-Mesothelioma is most commonly mistaken for lung cancer, pneumonia, and chronic obstructive pulmonary disease (COPD).
-These conditions share many symptoms with mesothelioma, such as chest pain, coughing, and difficulty breathing, making it challenging to differentiate between them based solely on clinical presentation.
+Mesothelioma is most commonly misdiagnosed as lung cancer, pneumonia, and chronic obstructive pulmonary disease (COPD).
+These diseases have much in common with mesothelioma, including chest pain, coughing, and difficulty breathing, so it is hard to tell them apart by clinical presentation alone.

 How do these conditions’ symptoms overlap with those of mesothelioma?

-What specific tests are used to differentiate these conditions from mesothelioma?
+Tests used to differentiate these conditions from mesothelioma

-However, definitive diagnosis often requires a biopsy, where tissue samples are examined for the presence of mesothelioma cells.
-Immunohistochemistry and molecular testing can also aid in distinguishing mesothelioma from other malignancies.
+But a firm diagnosis often requires a biopsy, where tissue samples are tested for mesothelioma cells.
+Immunohistochemistry and molecular analysis also help to distinguish mesothelioma from other cancers.

 Diagnostic Challenges in Mesothelioma